CHAPTER Eng

 New. #13942, eff 6-25-24

-have successfully passed the NCEES Fundamentals of Engineering examination
+passed the NCEES Fundamentals of Engineering examination unless waived pursuant

-Waivers of the “NCEES Fundamentals of Engineering” exam shall be granted
+“NCEES Fundamentals of Engineering” exam shall be granted if the applicant

 (1) The applicant has a Bachelor of Science